siloist/siloist.github.io/README.md

 ## Technology
-The site is build with Jekyll - http://jekyllrb.com/ and hosted here at GitHub
+The site is build with Jekyll - http://jekyllrb.com/ and hosted here at GitHub.

 ## Contributor notes
 to startup the local Jekyll site: